 The Project should have a material positive impact on private sector businesses in and around the area outside the boundaries of the redevelopment project.
 The Project is not anticipated to impose a burden or have a negative impact on other local area employers.
-In addition to the general benefits of the Project enhancements already mentioned, the Project should also generally increase the need for services and products from existing businesses as the new business will require typical goods and services, such as office supplies, janitorial services, etc. Additionally, the Project is anticipated to attract out of town visitors and customers that will purchase additional goods and services from local businesses for peripheral needs.
+In addition to the general benefits of the Project enhancements already mentioned, the Project should also generally increase the need for services and products from existing businesses as the new business will require typical goods and services, such as office supplies, janitorial services, etc. Additionally, the Project is anticipated to attract highway travelers that will purchase additional goods and services from local businesses.